luomus/species-challenge/README.md

 - Should challenge have a start and end date?
     - No, if there is description which can include this.
     - Yes, if we want to validate that observation dates are within this limit.
+- Do we need a login info page, or is it enough to just link to login page?

 ### Next

-Basic admin and user navigation
 Prepopulated dropdowns to challenge page
 /login router

 ### Setup

 - participation id as int
-- Login to dev/prod parametrized
+- Login to dev/prod parametrized through /login
 - Get data system id for dev, test and production? or use intermediate login redirection like on Havistin?
 - Database sorting/collation settings
 - Generic exception handling?
 - Automate database setup - does OpenShift need this?
+- Test that database errors are handled gracefully

 ### Features